G Suite vs Microsoft Office 365: Which Giant Provides Better Service to its Clients?

 Taking both of these apps into consideration, Office 365 is more superior when it comes to functionality, as they have been perfecting this design for decades.

 Let’s find out how these providers perform in terms of securing your data.

 G Suite has Google’s cloud infrastructure DNA; naturally, it has the same level of security with Google itself.
 You are guaranteed to automatically detect any suspicious activity, as well as phishing and hacking attempts.

 You can also set various procedures to block unwarranted entries to your console or any of your accounts.
 With the Two-Factor authentication and data leak protection feature, you can prevent any malicious communication before it gets to your system.
 Further, G Suite has built-in spam, virus, and malware detection software which scans all files.

 On the other hand, Office 365 has a Multiple Factor Authentication system for all user passwords.
-Their outstanding AI tools can determine each user’s online behaviours, distinguish doubtful activities, and flag them immediately.
+Their excellent AI tools can determine each user’s online behaviours, distinguish questionable activities, and flag them immediately.

 Office 365 also has a data loss prevention tool to guard data against theft and leaks.
-Your organization can opt to limit user access to company-issued devices through their device management tool.
-In addition, it uses Microsoft’s spam, virus, and malware detection tools to examine all files, emails, and attachments.
+Your organisation can opt to limit user access to company-issued devices through their device management tool.
+Also, it uses Microsoft’s spam, virus, and malware detection tools to examine all files, emails, and attachments.